syncfusion-content/flutter-docs/Flutter/treemap/color-customization.md

 ## Equal color mapping

-You can apply color to the tiles by comparing a value that returns from the `TreemapColorMapper.value` property.
+If you return a value of different type other than the color from the `TreemapLevel.colorValueMapper`, then you must set the `colorMappers` property which is a collection of `TreemapColorMapper`.

+The value returned from the `TreemapLevel.colorValueMapper` callback will be used for the comparison in the `TreemapColorMapper.value`.
 For the matched values, the `TreemapColorMapper.color` will be applied to the respective tiles.

 N> You can customize the legend icons color and texts using the `TreemapColorMapper.color` and the `TreemapColorMapper.value` properties respectively.